Buchanan (band): 2012–2014: Human Spring

-In March 2012, the band released "Run Faster", a warm-up single for their forthcoming debut album, to positive critical reviews.
+In March 2012, the band released single "Run Faster" ahead of their debut album.
 In May 2012, the song was added to rotation on Austereo's Radar Radio.
 In July 2012, Buchanan won Austereo's Radar Unsigned Find competition, marking the band as the first to be recognised nationally in unsigned competitions from both Triple J and Austereo.
 In August 2012, the song was added to high rotation on Triple J. The song spent nine consecutive weeks in the AIR Charts, reaching number 3 on the 100% Independent Radio Charts and number 12 on the Independent Label Radio Charts.
 The song was the 99th most played song on Triple J in 2012.

 In October 2012, the band announced on their social media pages that they were embarking on a national tour of Australia throughout November and December.
 To coincide with the tour, the band offered a free download of a new B-side from their forthcoming debut album.
 The track, "When the Sun Comes Round Again", was made available for free from the band's official site.

 In April 2013, the band announced their debut studio album, Human Spring, would go on sale in Australia and New Zealand on 10 May 2013.
-The album, released under Simons' own label Raw Imagination People Expect, was met with extremely positive critical reviews.
+The album, released under Simons' own label Raw Imagination People Expect, received positive reviews.
 Tone Deaf gave the album 9/10 calling it a "tremendous debut" while Zoo Weekly gave the album an 8/10.
 The album was produced by Catherine Marks with additional production by frequent collaborator Tim Cross.
 It was recorded at various studios in Australia and the UK over the past 18 months.
 Andy Baldwin was hired to mix the record with the band choosing to master the album at Abbey Road with Geoff Pesche.
 The band released the title track, "Human Spring", on 12 April as the second single off the album.
 Triple J added the single to high rotation immediately.
 The song reached number 10 on the AIR 100% Independent Radio Charts where it spent three weeks.

 In June 2013, the band performed live on Triple J for Like a Version, performing a cover of Frank Ocean's "Thinkin Bout You".
 In July, the band released a new single from the album, "Par Avion", to coincide with a national headline tour of Australia.
 The band was also announced as part of the BIGSOUND Festival lineup for September 2013.
 The music video for "Par Avion" premiered on Yahoo!
 Music following the band's set at BIGSOUND.